 Many B2B companies rely on inside sales teams to generate leads and close deals.
-So how do you know if your team is performing well?
-Here are seven essential inside sales metrics to help you track and improve your success.
-Knowing what they are and tracking them regularly will help you identify areas where your team could use improvement and make the necessary changes to see better results.
+So, how do you tell if your team is doing well?
+Here are seven key inside sales indicators to help you track and improve your performance.
+Knowing what they are and measuring them on a regular basis can assist you in identifying areas where your team might benefit from improvement and making the required changes to achieve better results.

 Reply rates for email & messages

 The reply rates for email & messages metric measures how often sales reps’ sent messages are replied to by prospects.
 It’s an excellent way to measure the engagement of your sales reps’ communication with their leads.
-The higher the reply rate, the better engagement your representatives have with their leads, and they’ll likely move those leads further down the funnel.
+The higher the response rate, the more engaged your salespeople are with their leads, and the more likely they are to advance those leads farther down the funnel.

 To calculate this metric, take the number of replies to emails and messages divided by the total number of emails and messages sent.
-This will give you the percentage of responses out of all messages sent.
+This will provide you the proportion of messages that received responses out of all messages sent.

 Call to connect ratio